Aaryan-Urunkar/Insurance-DAO/README.md

 #### Proof of claims

--    The benefit of using an ERC4626 vault as the treasury is that the share tokens issued to the plicy holders represent not just their stake in the protocol, but also their claim.
+-    The benefit of using an ERC4626 vault as the treasury is that the share tokens issued to the policy holders represent not just their stake in the protocol, but also their claim.
 The amount of shares held by policy holders signifies that when the time comes for their claims to fruition, they are owed either their stake/aggregate premiums * 2 OR 49% of the treasury, whichever is lower.

 <br>
 <br>